ENT510/LGF_AdminMenu/README.md

    - Vehicle, Ped, and Object data management is handled through the `web/components/data` folder.

 ### Folder Structure:
-- The vehicle, ped, and object data is located in: `web/components/data`
+- The vehicle, ped, and object data is located in: `web/components/data` and you need to rebuild the component for effective change!

 ## Contributing